RedisLabs/redislabs-docs/content/rs/getting-started/docker/windows.md

 ### Step 2: Setup a Cluster

-Direct your browser to https://localhost:8443 on the host machine to see the Redis Enterprise Software web console.
+In your web browser on the host machine, go to https://localhost:8443 to see the Redis Enterprise Software web console.

+Note:

+* Depending on your browser, you may see a certificate error.
+Simply choose "continue to the website" to get to the setup screen.
+* If you see an error from nginx, try again after a few minutes.

 Simply click the **Setup** button to get started.

-Note: Depending on your browser, you may see a certificate error.
-Simply choose "continue to the website" to get to the setup screen.

 ![Redis Enterprise Software Setup Screen](/images/rs/setup-windows.png?width=600&height=246)